-- Whenever possible and appropriate, consequences for breaches of the code are fair and reasonable and restorative in nature.
+- Whenever possible and appropriate, consequences for breaches of the code are restorative in nature.

 - Age, maturity and special needs of students are considered when determining appropriate action.

-- School officials may have the responsibility to advise other parties of serious breaches of the code of conduct (e.g. parent, school district officials, police and/or other agencies as per fair notice guidelines).
+- School officials may have the responsibility to advise other parties of serious breaches of the code of conduct (i.e. parent, school district officials, police and/or other agencies as per fair notice guidelines).